xxl325325-ship-it/my-hugo-blog/content/project/englishlearning/christmas.md

 ---
-title: "Christmas Learning"
+title: ""
 date: 2025-01-01
-type: "page"
-layout: "christmas-english"
+type: "christmas-english"
-description: "Learn English about Christmas - Fun and gentle learning for kids aged 3-6"
+description: "Fun and interactive Christmas English learning with simple sentences, cute visuals, and a friendly story — perfect for kids and parents."
 featured_image: "/images/english-learning-icon.svg"
 ---